-A downloadable PDF version of these instructions are available at the bottom of the page.
+A downloadable PDF version of these instructions is available at the bottom of the page.

 1. Trim one end of the line making sure to cut a clean straight edge.
 Use the sharpest side cutters you have.
 We’ve had the best results using a set of Park Tool C-10 Cable cutters, these are intended for bicycles but they are perfect for building cables as well as Goodridge hydraulic lines.